adraenwan/lualink/README.md

 So it's not perfect:

-- It only works if your code calls _require_.
-It wont't work with _dofile_
 - You can't embed bytecode (but you can easily compile the file produced)
 - It alterates debug informations